 1 point - Post a comment on her photos

 When zoeyxx reaches 200 Chic Points, she will be in the Style Council!

 I actually have the same problem.
 I want to work for Vogue, or Instyle, but I am not NYC type of gal.
 Retail is another option.
 These days, it seems like a lot of retail companies have launched their own blogs.
 Forever 21 has The Skinny and I think Gap just launched a magazine (I found out from Chictopia’s Twitter yesterday).
 I think working for these new age magazines would be interesting too.
-But yeah, they are not VOGUE!posted about 2 years ago
+But yeah, they are not VOGUE!posted almost 3 years ago

 I think that the role of a magazine editor will change significantly over the next few years in the fashion industry.
 Traditionally, if you make it to Anna Wintour level, you can pretty much have a rock solid position and have people run around you all day and pay respect to you as the ultimate “authority”.
 With the rise of fashion bloggers (personal style + editorial), the concept of “fashion authority” will not be as long lasting as it did years ago.
 Talent can shoot to fame in 6 months, and conversely, the buzz can die down very quickly.
 As such, all magazines/publications/brands need to align with the young and fresh point of view.
 Because who knows when the next Tavi will come along?

 As far as career path goes, besides working for a magazine, there are many other channels for a budding talent to exercise her unique point of view.

 1. Many retailers have great fashion blogs/publications now.
 Like Zoeyxx said, they are also trying to become the next fashion authority.
 Many retailers are based in LA (Forever 21, American Apparel), and others in San Francisco(Gap, Levi’s).
 I predict that within the next year, a lot more will follow and launch their own blogs.